Jeremejevite

 Lithification (aka rock formation)

-By reviewing the different layers of sediment, scientist can tell when rock formations and minerals began to materialize.
+Lithification develops as the sediment pressure squeezes the sediment into layered solids.
+By reviewing the different layers of sediment, scientists can tell when rock formations and minerals began to materialize.

 Where to Find Minerals